ADGEfficiency/energy-py/readme.md

 Preference is given to improving and iterating on existing designs over implementing new agents or environments.

-energy_py was heavily influenced by Open AI [baselines](https://github.com/openai/baselines) and [gym](https://github.com/openai/gym).
+energypy was heavily influenced by Open AI [baselines](https://github.com/openai/baselines) and [gym](https://github.com/openai/gym).

 ### Agents

-energy_py is currently focused on a high quality implementation of DQN ([ref Mnih et. al (2015)](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf)) and along with naive and heuristic agents for comparison.
+energypy is currently focused on a high quality implementation of DQN ([ref Mnih et. al (2015)](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf)) and along with naive and heuristic agents for comparison.

 DQN was chosen because